RULES "Click to see our survey results"

 4. Menacing Foul: If the referee feels that a player, through action or words, threatens, intimidates or places in jeopardy a member of the opposing team, a free kick shall be awarded, and, if warranted, a blue, yellow, or red card may be given.

 5. In Coed 1, 2, and 3 each male player has a 3 goal maximum.
 In Coed 4+ and O-30 Male players have a 2 goal maximum.

 6. In Coed 1, 2, and 3 Female goals are worth 1 point.
 In Coed 4+ and O-30 Female goals are worth 2 points.

 7. Macho Rule= If a male player strikes a ball and hits a female player on the opposing team, who is not making a defensive play on the ball, then a foul will be called and the opposing team will receive a free kick.
+There is a difference between playing defense and making a defensive play, it is the referee's discretion.
 Cards may be given at the referee’s discretion based on where it struck the opposing female and the power of the strike.